Stewardship Meeting ™

 Governance: MAD-ID is administered by a Board of Directors operating the organization as per its formal bylaws.
 Current Board members include John A. Bosso, President and Treasurer, Michael J. Rybak, Senior Vice President and Secretary, and Susan L. Davis, Vice President.
 MAD-ID solicits input on its programming from a Scientific Committee.
 The Scientific Committee is composed of all members of the Board of Directors and other Organization members selected by the Board of Directors.
 The responsibilities of Scientific Committee includes but is not limited to the following: providing guidance on continuing education content and speakers for the Annual MAD-ID Meeting and other MAD-ID educational initiatives; serve, on occasion, as a speaker and/or moderator at MAD-ID meetings; review and provide evaluative feedback on proposed meeting agendas, newsletters, website content and promotional materials; act as a liaisons for MAD-ID with potential financial sponsors and collaborating professional organizations; and advise MAD-ID on overall continuing education direction and priorities.Click here to view current Scientific Committee members→

-Partnering with other like-purposed organizations, MAD-ID is a member of the National Quality Forum, a non-profit, nonpartisan, membership based organization that works to catalyze improvements in healthcare, S-FAR, the U.S. Stakeholder Forum on Antimicrobial Resistance, and Contagion®, a fully integrated news resource covering all areas of infectious disease.Click here to connect to our Basic Stewardship Training Program Website→
+Partnering with other like-purposed organizations, MAD-ID is a member of the National Quality Forum, a non-profit, nonpartisan, membership based organization that works to catalyze improvements in healthcare, S-FAR, the U.S. Stakeholder Forum on Antimicrobial Resistance, Contagion®, a fully integrated news resource covering all areas of infectious disease, and McMahon Publishing, a publisher of clinical newspapers and specialty periodicals.Click here to connect to our Basic Stewardship Training Program Website→